PSI master's program

 PSI is the perfect program for you if:

-- You know you want to pursue theoretical physics, but have not yet committed to a sub-field (such as cosmology, particle physics, or quantum information).
-The PSI program will expose you to the full breadth of theoretical physics in courses allowing you to discover your area of interest.
+- You know you want to pursue theoretical physics, but have not yet committed to a sub-field (such one of Perimeter's research areas).
+The PSI program will expose you to the full breadth of theoretical physics allowing you to discover your area of interest.

 - You want to continue your studies with a PhD, working under the guidance of a Perimeter faculty member.

-- You value collaboration over competition and are interested in conducting research-driven coursework alongside some of the world's leading theoretical physicists.
+- You are interested in conducting research-driven coursework alongside some of the world's leading theoretical physicists.

 - You want to immerse yourself in theoretical physics, push your limits, and experience a once-in-a-lifetime physics "boot camp" among like-minded peers from around the globe.